 Color and Markings

-The Long haired german shepherd dog comes in a variety of colors like Black and tan, Sable, Bicolor, Black, White.
+The Long-haired German shepherd dog comes in various colors like Black and tan, Sable, Bicolor, Black, White.

 Personality and Temperament

 Personality of Long haired GSD